datawizard1337/ARGUS/README.md

 ![ARGUS_GUI](https://github.com/datawizard1337/ARGUS/blob/dualspider_pdf/misc/pics/ARGUS_GUI.png?raw=true)

+You can also use the ARGUS_steering.py directly in your command line instead of the GUI.

 ### File Settings

 All parameters that are necessary are marked with an asterisk within the GUI.
 The other parameters are optional.